 Data Steward: data stewards are users made a part of the Request fulfilment process and are responsible to execute a specific task in the request flow.
 The Data Steward can:

-View the list of open tasks to be handled by the group of assigned data stewards.
+View the list of open tasks to be handled by the group this Steward is a part of.

-Mark a task as assigned to themself to avoid other stewards from working on the same task.
+Mark a task as assigned to themselves to avoid other stewards from working on the same task.

 Review, Update, or Approve a task to move it to the next step